gravitee-lab/GraviteeCiCdOrchestrator/src/modules/circleci/status/README.md

 ## Test bed setup: setup all repos to start building

+First, the Circle CI API v2 and v1 bring no feature, Enpoints, to automate this task.

 #### How to stop building a Circle CI Project

 * I found the way to do that, by reverse engineering the Circle CI Web UI web app :